Changing your Password

 Can we continue to use PIMS and not eProsecutor?

 Yes.
 UPC can provide you with the source code so you can maintain and update it yourself.
-Ron will also
+Support for PIMS is essentially ended.

 Who is the point of contact for eProsecutor questions and issues?